About

 Honors

-- Jump Trading Fellowship in AI/ML (2026).
+- Jump Trading Fellowship in AI/ML, Jump Trading (2026).

 - Stanford Graduate Fellowship (SGF) in Sciences and Engineering, Stanford University (2023)